 Fig Loans changes the way people with low credit experience banking by offering emergency loans and financial stability products in a socially responsible way.

 Why Fig Loans?

-For those of you that are unaware of the payday lending epidemic, I would encourage you to read this article from The Atlantic.
-The article describes a payday loan as follows:
+For those unaware of the payday lending epidemic, this article from The Atlantic describes a payday loan as follows:

 “Payday lending works like this: In exchange for a small loan—the average amount borrowed is about $350—a customer agrees to pay a single flat fee, typically in the vicinity of $15 per $100 borrowed.
 For a two-week loan, that can equate to an annualized rate of almost 400 percent.
 The entire amount—the fee plus the sum that was borrowed—is due all at once, at the end of the term.
 (Borrowers give the lender access to their bank account when they take out the loan.)
 But because many borrowers can’t pay it all back at once, they roll the loan into a new one and end up in what the industry’s many critics call a debt trap, with large fees piling up.”

 Fig Loans is committed to low fees and an amortization schedule mimicking a mortgage, as opposed to a flat fee and short repayment period.
 This, in effect, can avoid the debt trap without limiting access to capital.

 In addition to structural differences, Fig Loans is skilled at predicting events of default.
 This handy talent serves to inform loan recipients and influence spending behavior.

 How We Helped

 We made an equity investment into Fig Loans through the Village Capital FinTech 2016 cohort.
-The investment comes alongside other investors and will fund their go-to-market strategy.
+The investment came alongside other investors and funded their go-to-market strategy.
 This investment fits our initiative to promote financial inclusion by creating an innovate way to alleviate debt and improve access to better credit-based financial products